From Venice to Murano

 Santi Maria e Donato

-Apart from these relics the walls of the church feature many works of art, and the mosaics which decorate the floor are especially renouned.
+Apart from these relics, the walls of the church feature many works of art, and the mosaics which decorate the floor are especially renowned.
 Many feature animal designs including the ones illustrated here, and the date when at least some of the mosaics were laid is recorded in the mosaic floor - 1141.

 Basilica dei Santi Maria e Donato is easy to locate and it is free to enter, though a donation box is present to help with the upkeep of the church.
 The church is on the Canale di San Donato, and it is opposite an arched bridge which bears the name of Ponte San Donato.

 Getting to and from Murano From the Island of Venice